xanoxt/api-docs/whitepapers/cyber•Chain.md

 ## Deployment

+We split a process of network deployment to the following milestones which are not bounded to any timeframe at the moment:

+1. Exploration Phase
-1. white paper published
+- white paper published
-2. CID verification on consensus level
+- CID verification on consensus level
-3. cyber•rank implementation
+- cyber•rank implementation
-4. cyber•node release
+- cyber•node release

+Purpose of seed stage is to implement the blockchain and prepare it for technical launch.

+2. Validation Phase
-5. blockchain launched
+- Blockchain launched
-6. cyber•Fund basic application release
+- cyber•Fund basic application release
-7. Training scripts for autocomplete
-8. Top 100000 search queries
+- Crowdsale starts.
+- Crowdsale ends.
+Token distribution

+Purpose of validation phase is to verify feasibility of an idea and prospects of technological design across blockchain community.
+Successful deployment of MVP in the form of basic technical infrastructure in a decentralized fashion and quality of support form the blockchain community and investors around idea will be enough to understand what kind of future the blockchain has.
+Objective metric is amount of bitcoins raised during crowdsale for already working blockchain design.

+3. Build Phase
-9. indexing 10 blockchains
+- Indexing 10 blockchains
-10. indexing 1000 market pairs
+- Indexing 1000 market pairs
-11. indexing 10 package managers
-12. evaluating 1000 tokens
+- Evaluating 1000 tokens
-13. evaluating 1000 accounts
-14. crowdsale starts
-15. crowdsale ends
-16. first payouts
+- Historical records of balance valuation is available for indexed blockchain
+- Developers run 10 experiments
+- First payouts to indexers and auditors

+Purpose of build phase is to reach a very *basic* product/market fit around *one specific use case* or this use case will emerge from experiments.
+Amount of payouts which will be calculated based on current capitalization is objective metric.
+6 month is expected duration of phase.
+If build phase will be successful there are infinite opportunities ahead.

+4. Scaling Phase
+- Indexing all blockchains
+- Indexing Git, BitTorent, IPFS and DAT
+- Indexing 10 blockchains
+- Autocomplete is fully functional
+- Top 1 mln. search queries return useful answers

+This is infinite phase in which the network start continuously grow indexing more and more relevant and meaningful data and the most important answering questions better and for the better.

 ## The power of cyber•Chain - not ready yet